Keelhilla (Slieve Carron)

 Human History

-The Burren has been inhabited and farmed for over 6,000 years, with the Neolithic tomb at Poulnabrone nearby testifying to the region's long human history.
-The limestone landscape was never forested in the post-glacial period to the same extent as other parts of Ireland, with thin soils and grazing preventing extensive tree cover.
+The Burren has been inhabited and farmed for over 6,000 years, with the area around Keelhilla home to an early medieval ecclesiastical settlement associated with St Colman mac Duagh.
+The site contains a stone oratory, a holy well, a cave, and a graveyard linked to the saint, who sought solitude in the Burren around 590 AD.
+[1] The limestone landscape was never forested to the same extent as other parts of Ireland, with thin soils and grazing preventing extensive tree cover.
 Traditional cattle grazing, particularly the practice of winterage where cattle graze the Burren in winter, has helped maintain the botanical diversity by preventing scrub encroachment.
 The area around Keelhilla was farmed by local communities for generations, with the distinctive stone walls dividing the landscape into fields.
-The ruins of farmsteads and the remains of ancient field systems can still be traced across the reserve.

 Park History

 Keelhilla was designated as a national nature reserve in 1986, recognizing its exceptional importance as an example of the Burren's unique limestone landscape.
-The 145.5-hectare reserve is owned by the State and managed by the National Parks and Wildlife Service with a focus on conserving its geological features, rare plant communities, and wildlife.
+[1] The 145.5-hectare reserve is owned by the State and managed by the National Parks and Wildlife Service with a focus on conserving its geological features, rare plant communities, and wildlife.
 The site is designated as a Special Area of Conservation under the EU Habitats Directive, protecting several priority habitats including limestone pavement, calcareous grassland, and petrifying springs.
-The reserve forms part of the broader Burren and Cliffs of Moher UNESCO Global Geopark, recognized for its internationally significant geological heritage.
-Scientific research continues to document the reserve's biodiversity and inform conservation management.
+The reserve forms part of the broader Burren and Cliffs of Moher UNESCO Global Geopark, which received its UNESCO Global Geopark designation in 2015.
+[2] Scientific research continues to document the reserve's biodiversity and inform conservation management.

 Major Trails And Attractions

-The reserve offers walking opportunities through one of the finest examples of Burren landscape, though there are no formal marked trails.
-Visitors can explore the limestone pavement, with its distinctive pattern of weathered rock blocks and deep fissures, discovering the remarkable plant communities in the grykes.
+The reserve offers walking opportunities through one of the finest examples of Burren landscape, with two designated walkways.
+[1] Visitors can explore the limestone pavement, with its distinctive pattern of weathered rock blocks and deep fissures, discovering the remarkable plant communities in the grykes.
 The climb to Eagle's Rock offers panoramic views across the Burren plateau and into the surrounding valleys.
 Spring and early summer provide the best botanical displays, with orchids and other wildflowers creating a colorful carpet across the grasslands.
-The nearby village of Carran provides access to the wider Burren landscape, while Caherconnell stone fort and the Aillwee Cave are popular attractions within easy reach.
+The nearby village of Carran provides access to the wider Burren landscape, while St Colman's hermitage — a stone oratory, holy well, and graveyard — can be found at the foot of Slieve Carron cliff.

 Visitor Facilities And Travel